-Exoplanets - What do we really know about solar systems?
+Exoplanets - How do we know anything about other solar systems?

 Extrasolar planet or Exoplanet - Any object that would fit the IAU definition of a planet but for the fact that it circles a star other than the Sun.
 This typically excludes Brown dwarves: Objects from 13 to 80 Jupiter masses that have undifferentiated convective interiors, do not experience sustained fusion of hydrogen, but may sustain brief episodes of fusion of deuterium (2H).